-Caramel Sauce can be basic or flavored to keep it interesting, like salted, vanilla, or with a wine or whiskey base…all of them taste divine!
+Caramel Sauce can be made with a number of flavorings to keep it interesting, like salted, vanilla, port wine, and apple whiskey…all of them taste divine!

 Some examples for using caramel sauce would be...

 - mixed into gelato for a salted swirl

 - spooned directly into mouth (did I say that out loud?)

 I've made caramel sauce many times, and I've learned a couple of things that I'll pass on to you...

 After burning the sugar or having the sugar syrup seize on me in the past, I now initially add a bit of water and a tablespoon of corn syrup to stabilize the mixture.
 You can leave out the corn syrup if you'd like, but it really helps keep everything on the right path.
 It might take a couple of minutes longer for the water to evaporate...that's a trade-off I'm willing to make.